Use Transformations in Cloud, Device, and Hybrid Mode

 Python

-You can use Python’s requests package to fetch response properties while making the external API calls:
+Python transformations use the requests package to fetch response properties while making the external API calls:

 import requests